Four Corners Monument: Surveying the boundaries

 After the Civil War, efforts began to survey and mark the actual borders.
-In 1868, the General Land Office (GLO) had Ehud N. Darling survey and set markers along the border between the Colorado and New Mexico Territories (the 37th parallel north); this border over time has become known as the "Darling Line".
+In 1868, the United States General Land Office (GLO) had Ehud N. Darling survey and set markers along the border between the Colorado and New Mexico Territories (the 37th parallel north); this border over time has become known as the "Darling Line".
 In 1875, another GLO surveyor, Chandler Robbins, surveyed and marked the border between the Arizona and New Mexico Territories (the 32nd meridian west of Washington).
-Robbins began near the Mexico–United States border, and worked his way north marking the border every so often.
-Near the 37th parallel north he intersected the Darling Line, and here he erected a sandstone shaft.
+Robbins began near the Mexico–United States border and worked his way north, marking the border every so often.
+Near the 37th parallel north, he intersected the Darling Line, and here he erected a sandstone shaft.
 This sandstone shaft marked today's location of the Four Corners Monument.

 In 1878, Rollin J. Reeves surveyed and marked the border between the newly created State of Colorado and the Utah Territory.
 Reeves located the sandstone shaft marker placed by Robbins at today's Four Corners Monument.
 He then began to survey and mark the border between Colorado and Utah from this point northward.
 In 1901, Howard B. Carpenter surveyed and marked the border between Arizona and Utah, completing the survey of borders making up the Four Corners Monument.

 The results of these surveys and the markers placed were later accepted as the legal boundaries between the various states.

-The marker's transformation into a monument
+Development into a monument

 By 1899, the sandstone shaft marker placed by Chandler Robbins in 1875 had been disturbed and broken, so it was replaced with a new stone by two U.S. surveyors, Hubert D. Page and James M. Lentz.
 In 1912, a simple concrete pad was poured around the marker.
 The first modern Navajo government convened in 1923 in an effort to organize and regulate an increasing amount of oil exploration activities on Navajo lands, and they played a significant role in the monument's further development.

-In 1931, Everett H. Kimmell, another U.S. surveyor, found this newer stone had broken too and he replaced it with a brass disc marker set in concrete.
+In 1931, Everett H. Kimmell, another U.S. surveyor, found this newer stone had broken too, and he replaced it with a brass disc marker set in concrete.
 In 1962, the Bureau of Land Management and the Bureau of Indian Affairs poured an elevated concrete pad around the 1931 brass marker; this pad included the state border lines and names in tile.
-The monument was completely rebuilt in 1992, and the 1931 brass marker was replaced with a disc-shaped aluminum-bronze plate set in granite.
+The monument was rebuilt in 1992, and the 1931 brass marker was replaced with a disc-shaped aluminum-bronze plate set in granite.
 The monument was again rebuilt in 2010, although the disc-shaped plate from 1992 remained in place.